Järva County

 Järva County (Järva maakond or Järvamaa; Jerwen; Jervia) is one of 15 counties of Estonia.
 It is located in the central part of the country, and it borders Lääne-Viru County to the east, Jõgeva County to the southeast, Viljandi County to the south, Pärnu County to the southwest, Rapla County to the west, and Harju County to the north.
+Residents of Järva County are called Järvamaalased.
 In 2022, Järva County had a population of 29,693, constituting 2.7% of the total population in Estonia.

 History

 In the first centuries AD, political and administrative subdivisions began to emerge.
 Two larger subdivisions appeared: the parish (kihelkond) and the county (maakond).
 The parish consisted of several villages.
 Nearly all parishes had at least one fortress.
 The defense of the local area was directed by the highest official, the parish elder.
 The county was composed of several parishes, also headed by an elder.
 By the 13th century, the following major districts had developed in Estonia: Saaremaa (Osilia), Läänemaa (Rotalia or Maritima), Harjumaa (Harria), Rävala (Revalia), Virumaa (Vironia), Järvamaa (Jervia), Sakala (Saccala), and Ugandi (Ugaunia).